MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/migration-upgrade/install-dmt.md

 3. Under **Setup**, select **Configure connections**, and enter the appropriate information on the following fields:

     - **DIXF service host** – Enter the host name of the DIXF service installation.
     - **Tenant URL** – Enter the URL for the application tenant.
-If you aren't sure of the tenant, see the web.config file for the finance and operations application.
+If you aren't sure of the tenant, see the web.config file for the finance and operations applications.

     > [!NOTE}
     > In the Azure Portal, when you create a new app in the Azure Active Directory (AAD), you can select from two options. **Web API** and **Native**.
 In this instance, select **Native** and grant permissions to native AAD app.